kit-clj/kit-clj.github.io/resources/md/guestbook.md

 If you don't have a preferred Clojure editor already, then it's recommended that you use [Calva](https://calva.io/getting-started/) to follow along with this tutorial.

+### Quickstart Github Codespaces

+You can follow the tutorial using browser based environment by starting a dev container from the following repo [https://github.com/kit-clj/playground/](https://github.com/kit-clj/playground/).

 ### Installing JDK

 Clojure runs on the JVM and requires a copy of JDK to be installed.
 If you don't